active-group/active-data-http/README.md

                       #?(:cljs (rpc/set-context-caller rpc-reacl-c/caller))))
 ```

-Which then enabled you to call the names defined by `defn-rpc` as a
+Which then enables you to call the names defined by `defn-rpc` as a
-function to get a reacl-c request that can then be executed in various
+function to get a reacl-c request, which can then be executed in various
 ways:

 ```clojure